kodesam/codellama-13b-chat/USE_POLICY.md

-3. Intentionally deceive or mislead others, including use of Llama 2 related to the following:
+3. Intentionally deceive or mislead others, including use of Llama Code related to the following:
     1. Generating, promoting, or furthering fraud or the creation or promotion of disinformation
     2. Generating, promoting, or furthering defamatory content, including the creation of defamatory statements, images, or other content
     3. Generating, promoting, or further distributing spam
     4. Impersonating another individual without consent, authorization, or legal right
-    5. Representing that the use of Llama 2 or outputs are human-generated
+    5. Representing that the use of Llama Code or outputs are human-generated
     6. Generating or facilitating false online engagement, including fake reviews and other means of fake online engagement
 4. Fail to appropriately disclose to end users any known dangers of your AI system